Dygwah98/ParallelWatorCA/README.md

 An hybrid MPI-OpenMP implementation of a cellular automata based on the known Wator model.

 # Requirements
-OpenMP, MPI, make for te -no-gui versions; Qt5+ and qmake for the others.
+OpenMP, MPI, make for the -no-gui versions; Qt5+ and qmake for the others.

 # Build & Run
 Just launch the .sh (either gui-run or no-gui-run) as below: <br>